karmada-io/website/docs/tutorials/workload-rebalancer.md

 kubectl --context karmada-apiserver apply -f deployment.yaml
 ```

-And you can check whether this step succeed like this:
+You can check whether this step succeeded like this:

 ```bash
 $ karmadactl --karmada-context karmada-apiserver get deploy foo